Dennis & Phyllis Washington Foundation

 How to Apply

 Step 1: Review Grant Guidelines — Thoroughly examine the four focus areas (Education, Health & Human Services, Arts & Culture, Community Service) and review ineligible categories.
-Any program falling within ineligible categories cannot be considered.
+Any programme falling within ineligible categories cannot be considered.

 Step 3: Submit Full Application — Complete the formal application through the online system.
 Critical requirement: "The Foundation will only consider applications that are submitted through the online application process."
 Do not submit additional materials such as photographs, letters of support, or other printed materials.